15 Day Best of Kenya and Tanzania Overland Safari

 Departing from Zanzibar at midday, we make our way back to the mainland to spend one more evening in Dar es Salaam.
 We typically reach camp in the early evening.
 In Dar we swap contact details and say our goodbyes.

 Due to on the road variable beyond our control (such as border crossings, traffic, delays, etc) on the tours.
 The end time on the last day can’t be guaranteed and therefore we strongly recommend you stay the night and fly out the next day.
 Please consult with your booking consultant.

-- This tour includes a Free arrival airport transfer & 1 pre-night accommodation in a dorm room
+- This tour includes an arrival airport transfer & 1 pre-night accommodation in a dorm room

 - Zanzibar Ferry

 - Masai Mara Balloon Safari (when available) 550 US$

 - Masai Warrior Dancing 10 US$

 - Olduvai Gorge (if time allows) 10 US$